ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ### 5.5.4 Bi- and Multi-directional and Mono-directional BPI Interoperability Services

 Mono-directional BPI services are important in the context of a BPI because they allow a BPI Subject to extract or export state objects, their history, and associated metadata from a BPI and subsequently import them into another BPI.
-To avoid subsequent altering of a state object within a BPI, the state object needs to be provably locked or immobilized on the BPI it came from before it can be exported, and subsequently imported, to another BPI, if required.
+To avoid subsequent altering of a state object within a BPI, the state object needs to be provably locked or immobilized on the BPI it came from before it can be exported, and, if required, subsequently imported to another BPI.

-Bi-or-multi-directional BPI services facilitate the synchronization of state objects between BPIs as explained at the beginning of this section, and are, therefore, crucially important to avoid the formation of BPI processing islands which would depress adoption due to vendor lock-in.
+Bi-or-multi-directional BPI services facilitate the synchronization of state objects between BPIs as explained at the beginning of this section, and are, therefore, crucially important to avoid the formation of BPI processing islands which would hamper adoption due to vendor lock-in.

 First, the document lists the requirements common to mono-directional BPI services and Bi-/Multi-directional services before specifying requirements unique to each type of service.